Model Context Protocol (MCP) at First Glance: Studying the Security and Maintainability of MCP Servers: Results

 \textbf{66\% of MCP servers contain at least one critical or blocker-level code smell, with some of those code smells, e.g., import \& dependency issues, variable declaration, and usage issues, present in 100\% Python ML projects.} We identify a total of 17,832 critical and blocker-level code smells across 385 MCP servers and present the distribution of these issues across different programming languages in~\tabref{tab:code_smell_summary_language_wise}.
 Notably, the median number of critical code smells in MCP servers ranges between 2 and 4 in the most commonly used programming languages, e.g., Python, JavaScript, and TypeScript, while the median number of blocker-level code smells is zero across all these languages.
 In contrast, traditional software engineering studies have reported that certain code smells can be present in nearly 100\% of the studied Python ML projects and traditional Python projects~\cite{van2021prevalence, chen2016detecting} and up-to 97\% FM generated code can contain code smells~\cite{siddiq2022empirical}.

-\textbf{59.7\% of MCP servers suffer from high cognitive complexity, which is also considered as the one of the most severe code smells in Python ecosystem.} As summarized in \tabref{tab:code_smell_types}, we observe that high cognitive complexity is almost three times more prevalent than the second most common code smell, e.g., code duplication-redundancy, in MCP servers.
+\textbf{59.7\% of MCP servers suffer from high cognitive complexity, which is also considered as one of the most severe code smells in the Python ecosystem.} As summarized in \tabref{tab:code_smell_types}, we observe that high cognitive complexity is almost three times more prevalent than the second most common code smell, e.g., code duplication-redundancy, in MCP servers.
 Cognitive complexity is a widely used metric for modeling and estimating the functional complexity, size, and effort required for software development~\cite{wang2013empirical}.
-While prior studies suggest a threshold of 15 for cognitive complexity~\cite{munoz2020empirical}, violation of this threshold is considered the one of the most severe code smells in the Python ecosystem~\cite{gupta2023severity}.
+While prior studies suggest a threshold of 15 for cognitive complexity~\cite{munoz2020empirical}, violation of this threshold is considered as one of the most severe code smells in the Python ecosystem~\cite{gupta2023severity}.
 Similarly, this threshold is violated in a substantial portion (59.7\%) of MCP servers, which can lead to increased comprehension time, reduced understandability, and higher debugging time and error rates~\cite{munoz2020empirical}.
+Prior empirical studies have reported that cognitive complexity positively correlates with comprehension time and subjective ratings of understandability~\cite{munoz2020empirical}.
+Practitioners need more time to inspect software code when it has low understandability and this has been considered as one of the primary causes of software development cost~\cite{lavazza2023empirical}.
+Moreover, it can increase the defect proneness of the software system~\cite{antinyan2017evaluating}.